pantherhash/ph_1/README.md

 ph_1
 ====

-Map of "Click and Drag" (original at http://xkcd.com/1110/)
+**ASCII-art map of XKCD Click and Drag world**

+"S" denotes the landing image when you look at the comic.

 <pre style="font-size:x-small;">
                                *                           *